hash6iron/PowaJoy/README.md

 This version is forked from original by David Carrión.
 This version is only for PS/2 and ATMEGA 328P micro (not USB implemented) to be used with ESPectrum emulator.
 See info/ folder to see information about pinout

-# POWA-JOY schematics
+# POWA-JOY schematic
-This is the schematics to make a Powa-joy.
-It's an adapter DB9 to PS/2 for ESPectrum emulator on ESP32 LilyGo board.
+This is the schematic to make a Powa-joy.
+It's a conversor circuit from DB9 (joystick ports) to PS/2 for ESPectrum emulator on ESP32 LilyGo board.
 See (schematics/esquema_328P.pdf)

 ![Alt text](schematics/esquema.png?raw=true "Schematic for Powa-Joy")